 This printer is exactly what you imagine when someone says “3D printer”.
 It looks futuristic and sleek, featuring a small 3.5” LCD touchscreen interface.
 This keeps operation nice and simple while providing enough flexibility to navigate menus with ease.

 The Finder offers two ways to import files.
 The first is the standard SD care and flash drive support, but it also features WiFi functionality for tetherless printing.
-This can be particularly useful if your computer is somewhere out of the way and you don’t fancy running cables through your home.
+This can be especially useful if your computer is somewhere out of the way and you don’t fancy running cables through your home.

 The only issue with this printer is that it’s designed to work only with FlashForge PLA filament.
 That said, it’s also possible to use Hatchbox filament if you run it in from outside.
 Either way, your filament options are limited which may lead to slightly increased costs down the line.